 Smog Check Station Types and Services

-Repair-Only stations are licensed by the state to diagnose and repair vehicles subject to Smog Check Program.
+Repair-Only stations are licensed to diagnose and repair vehicles.

 Consumer Assistance Program

-Under the Consumer Assistance Program (CAP), STAR Test-and-Repair stations contract with the Bureau of Automotive Repair to perform state subsidized emissions-related repairs on vehicles.
-To obtain an application, call 1-800-952-5210 or click here.
+Under the Consumer Assistance Program (CAP), STAR test-and-repair stations contract with BAR to perform state subsidized emissions-related repairs on vehicles.
+To learn if you qualify for repair assistance or to obtain an application, call 800.952.5210 or click here.

 Referee Centers are state-contracted facilities that provide specialized inspection services.
-They perform a number of important functions for consumers, including: issuance of Smog Check repair cost waivers; assistance with certain disputes between a station and consumer; certification of vehicles issued Limited Parts Exemptions; inspection of grey market vehicles, specially constructed vehicles, and vehicles with engine changes; and assistance in the resolution of other Smog Check issues.
-To make an appointment at a Referee center, call 1-800-622-7733.
+They perform a number of important functions for consumers, including: assisting consumers with vehicles that have failed Smog Check, inspecting vehicles after citations or noise violations, issuance of Smog Check repair cost waivers, assistance with certain disputes between a station and consumer, certification of vehicles issued Limited Parts Exemptions, inspection of grey market vehicles, specially constructed vehicles, and vehicles with engine changes, and assistance in the resolution of other Smog Check issues.
+To make an appointment at a Referee Center, call 800.622.7733.

-As with other consumer products and services, it is always best to seek quality services that best meet your needs.
+As with other consumer products and services, it is always best to shop around and to seek quality services.
 Since market forces drive the price of a Smog Check and any related repair work, some stations may charge different prices than others.
-To determine what services a station provides, or for other information about the Smog Check program, please see Help With Smog Check or call 1-800-952-5210.
+To find a Smog Check station, click here or call 800.952.5210.